muratmut/stochastic_optimization_public/README.md

 # Stochastic Optimization for Profit Maximization

-Welcome to our project repository!
 This project focuses on solving a stochastic optimization problem aimed at maximizing profit margins within a production plan.
 Our primary objective is to determine the optimal surplus quantity to be added to the demand forecast for each product.

 ## Problem Description
 For each product, we have access to data including: